SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Dart

+- [flutter/gallery](https://github.com/flutter/gallery) - Flutter Gallery is a resource to help developers evaluate and use Flutter
+- [fluttercommunity/flutter_sms](https://github.com/fluttercommunity/flutter_sms) - A Flutter plugin to Send SMS and MMS on iOS and Android.
+If iMessage is enabled it will send as iMessage on iOS.
+This plugin must be tested on a real device on iOS.
+Maintainer: @rodydavis
+- [fluttercommunity/flutter_launcher_icons](https://github.com/fluttercommunity/flutter_launcher_icons) - Flutter Launcher Icons - A package which simplifies the task of updating your Flutter app's launcher icon.
+Fully flexible, allowing you to choose what platform you wish to update the launcher icon for and if you want, the option to keep your old launcher icon in case you want to revert back sometime in the future.
+Maintainer: @MarkOSullivan94
+- [fluttercommunity/flutter_sticky_headers](https://github.com/fluttercommunity/flutter_sticky_headers) - Flutter Sticky Headers - Lets you place "sticky headers" into any scrollable content in your Flutter app.
+No special wrappers or magic required.
+Maintainer: @slightfoot
+- [fluttercommunity/plus_plugins](https://github.com/fluttercommunity/plus_plugins) - Flutter Community Plus Plugins
+- [felangel/bloc](https://github.com/felangel/bloc) - A predictable state management library that helps implement the BLoC design pattern
+- [dart-lang/sdk](https://github.com/dart-lang/sdk) - The Dart SDK, including the VM, dart2js, core libraries, and more.
 - [flutter/photobooth](https://github.com/flutter/photobooth) - Google I/O 2021 Photo Booth built with Flutter and Firebase
 - [dart-lang/shelf](https://github.com/dart-lang/shelf) - Web server middleware for Dart
 - [zubairehman/flutter-boilerplate-project](https://github.com/zubairehman/flutter-boilerplate-project) - A boilerplate project created in flutter using MobX and Provider.